-This is a meat and gravy that can be served over pasta, potato or in other settings, but it is formally served over pasta.
-It’s a good way to serve many with little.
-Here, I’m serving 11 with just under 4 pounds of diverse cuts I found in my freezer in a pinch one Saturday evening after a long, hard day when I just didn’t want to make a trip to the store: 2 cubed and 3 tri-tip steaks, plus 3 small tenderloins (filet mignon) I had just never used.
-I thawed them overnight in the refrigerator wondering what I would do with them until about 3 o’clock the next afternoon.
-I started cooking about 4h30 and we started eating a little after 5 o’clock.
+This is a meat and gravy that can be served over pasta, potato or in other settings, but it is formally served over wide-noodle pasta.
+It's a good way to serve many with little.
+Here, I'm serving eleven with just under 4 pounds of diverse cuts I found in my freezer in a pinch one Saturday evening after a long, hard day when I just didn't want to make a trip to the store: two cubed and three tri-tip steaks, plus three small tenderloins (filet mignon) I had just never used.
+I thawed them overnight in the refrigerator wondering what I would do with them until about 1500 the next afternoon.
+I started cooking about 16h30 and we started eating a little after 1700.

-I would not have thought of my endeavor as worthwhile recording in recipe form except that I received overt compliments on it by a French woman and a Japanese man who came to eat Sunday dinner at my house the next day.
+I would not have thought of my endeavor as worthwhile recording in recipe form except that I received overt compliments on it by a French woman and a Japanese man who came to eat Sunday dinner at my house that day.

 |4 lb||beef, cut into 1-inch cubes, steak tip is inexpensive|